 Attention Student Members!
-Would you like to have help making the most of attending the Joint Meeting of Ichthyologists and Herpetologists in Albuquerque, NM July 10-15, 2013?
+Would you like to have help making the most of attending the Joint Meeting of Ichthyologists and Herpetologists in Chattanooga, TN 30 July – 3 August, 2014?

-SSAR will be continuing a mentorship program for all undergraduate and graduate students for whom Albuquerque will be their first national meeting.
+SSAR will be continuing a mentorship program for all undergraduate and graduate students for whom Chattanooga will be their first national meeting.